General Information and Your Rights

-This site uses the map service Google Maps via an API.
-The provider is Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
+This site uses the mapping service Google Maps via an API.
+The provider is Google Inc, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.

-To use the functions of Google Maps it is necessary to save your IP address.
-This information is normally transmitted to a server of Google in the USA and saved there.
-The provider of this site has no influence on this data transfer.
+To use the functions of Google Maps, it is necessary to store your IP address.
+This information is usually transferred to a Google server in the USA and stored there.
+The provider of this site has no influence on this data transmission.

 Matomo (formerly: PIWIK)

-We use Matomo (formerly: “PIWIK”) in our internet presence.
-This is a piece of open-source software with which we can analyse the use of our internet presence.
-Here your IP address, the website(s) of our internet presence that you visit, the website from which you have changed over to our internet presence (referrer URL), the amount of time you have spent on our internet presence, and the frequency of the calling of one of our websites are processed.
+We use Matomo (formerly: "PIWIK") on our website.
+This is an open source software that allows us to analyze the use of our website.
+Your IP address, the website(s) you visit on our website, the website from which you linked to our website (referrer URL), the time you spend on our website and the frequency with which you visit one of our websites are processed.

-Matomo saves a cookie on your terminal via your internet browser to collect this data.
-This cookie is valid for a week.
+To collect this data, Matomo stores a cookie on your terminal device via your Internet browser.
+This cookie is valid for one week.

-However, we use Matomo with the anonymization function “Automatically Anonymize Visitor IPs”.
-This anonymization function shortens your IP address by two bytes, so that it is impossible to trace the information to you and/or to the internet connection that you use.
+However, we use Matomo with the anonymization function "Automatically Anonymize Visitor IPs".
+This anonymization function shortens your IP address by two bytes, so that it is impossible to assign it to you or to the Internet connection you are using.

-If you do not consent to this processing, you have the option to prevent the saving of the cookie by making a setting in your internet browser.
-You can find more detailed information on this above under “cookies”.
+If you do not agree to this processing, you have the option of preventing the storage of the cookie by means of a setting in your Internet browser.
+You can find more information on this above under "Cookies".

-In addition to this, you have the option to end the analysis of your usage behaviour by means of the so-called opt-out.
-By confirming the following link, a cookie is saved on your terminal via your internet browser, which prevents further analysis.
-Please note, however, that you must click on the link again if you delete the cookies saved on your terminal.
+In addition, you have the option to stop the analysis of your usage behavior by way of the so-called opt-out.
+By confirming the link below, a cookie will be stored on your end device via your Internet browser, which will prevent further analysis.
+Please note, however, that you will have to click on the link again if you delete the cookies stored on your end device.